If you’re a sole trader or running a small business, you might be considering getting a big juicy advert slapped on the side or back of your van.

-These are the easiest to slap on and remove, which is useful if you rent vans, are subcontracted to different companies, or simply don’t want to drive round in a huge advert all the time.
+These are the easiest to slap on and remove.
+This is useful if you don’t own your van, or you’re subcontracted to different companies.
+It’s also good because you don’t have to drive around with a huge advert on your van all the time.

-A guide price for a pair of magnetic signs is around £150.
-Be sure to put them on flat panels, and ask for a vehicle-grade magnetic that can cope with motorway speeds.
+They’re also pretty cheap with basic prices starting from between £20 and £30 a sign.
+Be sure to put them on flat panels, and ask for a vehicle-grade magnet that can cope with motorway speeds.

 Tracy Clark, managing director of Signarama Milton Keynes, says: